Developing Self-Directed and Collaborative Learners

 Building up ICT skills proficiency

 In order for students to be confident in harnessing technology for learning, they acquire ICT skills through an enrichment programme.
 The skills are aligned to the MOE ICT Baseline standards and are integrated into the curriculum.
 Our Primary 1 students are introduced to PC Literacy and touch-typing so as to build up their mastery of navigation in the cyber world.
-At Primary 2, students apply their touch typing skills and write a short story using Microsoft Word.
-Introducing presentation skills to our Primary 3 students, they learn how to describe shapes around them through Microsoft Powerpoint.
-At Primary 4, students apply Mathematical concepts through a budget planning activity using Microsoft Excel.
+As our students build confidence in harnessing technology, we engage our Primary 2 to 6 students in self-directed and collaborative learning through Google Classrooms.
+At Primary 2, students apply their touch-typing skills and write a short story using Google Documents.

 Values in Real and Cyber World